ot4i/app-connect-templates/resources/markdown/Welcome guide part 2 - Announce new Eventbrite attendee on Slack and send voucher_instructions.md

 ## Using the template

 1. Click **Create flow** to start using the template.
-1. Click the Eventbrite event and connect to your [Eventbrite account](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-eventbrite/).
+1. Click the Eventbrite event and then connect to your [Eventbrite account](https://www.ibm.com/docs/en/app-connect/cloud?topic=apps-eventbrite).
-1. Click the Slack "Create message" action and connect to your [Slack account](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-slack/).
+1. Click the Slack "Create message" action and then connect to your [Slack account](https://www.ibm.com/docs/en/app-connect/cloud?topic=apps-slack).
 1. In the Slack "Create message" action, choose the channel that you want to post the message to.
-1. Click the Twilio "Create messages" action and connect to your Twilio account.
+1. Click the Gmail "Send email" action and then connect to your [Google account](https://www.ibm.com/docs/en/app-connect/cloud?topic=apps-gmail).
-1. In the Twilio action, update the "From" field to be your Twilio phone number.
 1. To start the flow, in the banner open the options menu [&#8942;] then click **Start flow**.

 ## Related templates